filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 However it is still advantageous to run the processes separately on the same machine to isolate them - for example the service provider can stop and restart the markets process without affecting an ongoing Window PoST on the miner.

+The steps below will guide you through the procedure to backup your mining node, create an initial configuration for your brand new markets node, disable markets functionality on the mining node, and bring both the mining and markets nodes online.

 ## Splitting the `lotus-miner` monolith